You can still access the UC Berkeley Library’s services and resources during the closure. Here’s how.

 Project Muse.
 Scholarly content in the humanities and social sciences, includes many publications from overseas institutes and think tanks.

 Think Tank Search Engine.
 From Harvard Kennedy School Library.

 Charity Watch.
 "Dives deep" to inform users how efficiently a charity uses donations to fund programs.

 International Aid Transparency Initiative.
-Seeks to improve the transparency of aid, development, and humanitarian resources in order to increase their effectiveness in tackling poverty.
+Seeks to improve the transparency of aid, development, and humanitarian resources in tackling poverty.